Xola-lab/oibsip_taskno/README.md

 This, of course, should be clear enough: the average spending per transaction by the customers is $456.00.

 ### Summary
 It is surely recommended that Business looking at this analysis should produce more items in the period between March and November, maybe even more in June.
+Additionally, Businesses should reduce production in January.

 ## Conclusion
 These three projects have been insightful to me, in my journey to uncovering the insights contained in all the data, I stumbled upon a couple of problems -- problems that required logic and deduction (of course, domain knowledge and business rules as well).